minmaxw1024/arcane-tome/posts/relearn_react_08.md

 ---
-title: Relearn React 07
+title: Relearn React 08
 published_at: 2024-11-20T15:00:00.000Z
-snippet: Relearning React from react.dev
+snippet: Relearning React from react.dev, batching state updates.
 ---

 ## From "Queueing a Series of State Updates"